 dressage for riders with disabilities.
 It will include lecture,

 discussion, and demonstration, as well as practical judging of riders

-the lower levels and for observers.
+judges at the lower levels and for observers.

 judges who show competency during the practical segment of the forum